Generating All Possible Subarrays from an Array

 Approach

-To generate all subarrays, we can use three pointers: i
+To generate all subarrays, we can use three pointers: i, j, and k.

 We start with the